kyma-project/kyma/tests/fast-integration/eventing-test/README.md

 # Eventing Test

+## Overview

-This test covers end-to-end flow for Kyma eventing.
+This test covers the end-to-end flow for Eventing.

 ## Usage
 To run Eventing-specific tests locally, follow these steps: